The Commonplace

 0.05

 Violations of privacy, exposure to disturbing content, unwanted sexual approaches, and cyberbullying are becoming more common.
-Other negative medium incidence/prevalence and trends over time of: privacy violations, exposure to disturbing content, unwanted sexual approaches, and cyberbullying
+Other negative incidence/prevalence and trends over time of: privacy violations, exposure to disturbing content, unwanted sexual approaches, and cyberbullying

 increasing incidence/prevalence of privacy violations, disturbing content exposure, unwanted sexual approaches, and cyberbullying